danielcarter/danielcarter.github.io/_assignments/general/imovie_exercise.md

 	- at least one title
 3. Upload your video to Youtube.
 4. Use the Youtube embed code and create a simple HTML page on your server with the video.
 DM me a link in Slack.

+### Grading Rubric

+Videography shows thought and reflects principles learned in class | 10 Editing shows thought and reflects principles learned in class | 10 Narrative is clear and effective | 10
+Requirements met: number of clips, transitions, etc. | 10